Ellen Maddox on Mezcal North: 3/5 stars: Didn’t knock my socks off or anything, but it was alright.

 Alan Walter on Tofu Palace: 5/5 stars: I chose this restaurant solely because I didn’t see it listed on the new MAGA-friendly restaurant app, “63red Safe.”
 It was my intention to come here and troll some libtards by wearing my MAGA hat, but I unfortunately left it sitting on its marble pedestal.
 I’m sure you’re wondering, “How are you going to own these soyboys now, Alan?”
 Well, thankfully I remembered to wear my MAGA red, white and blue socks—which have a picture of Trump’s glowing, God-like face on them—with my jorts (jean-shorts) and grey New Balance 993 shoes.
 Before I exited my car, I took three Brain Force Plus capsules, preparing for the nimble trolling to come.

 I was immediately upset upon entering, as not a single cuck—bearded employee or nose-ring wearing patron—commented on my socks.
-I ordered my food with disgust, hoping my vitriolic tone whilst ordering the roasted quinoa, spinach and quinoa bowl would give me away, bringing deserved attention to my socks, but nothing was said!
+I ordered my food with disgust, hoping my vitriolic tone whilst ordering the spinach, tofu, and quinoa bowl would give me away, bringing deserved attention to my socks, but nothing was said!
 I couldn’t believe it.

 I took my food to an empty table in the center of the restaurant, hoping that I would finally gain the ire of some hip liberal idiot who majors in gender studies or some other useless subject that isn’t engineering.
 I even slipped my shoes off and placed my feet up on the chair across from me, hoping people would catch a glance of my socks and become infuriated.
 After staring at different tables for 20 minutes, all with no response, I thought I should finally try my food—I did pay for it.
 It must have taken me another twenty minutes just to force a single piece of tofu in my mouth: I imagined my 45-year-old man tits would only inflate to a double-G cup upon ingesting this soy product, my hormones inverting wildly, my testosterone levels practically sinking into the negatives.